ShareChat/web-custom-scripts/Readme.md

    * Example - if only index files are to be considered for stories, add "^((?!index.js).)*$" in the array.
 This ignores all files except index.
   4. foldersWithJSXFiles - Array of folder names containing all UI components.
   5. storiesFolderPath - Path to the stories folder to be provided if it is outside the source folder.
-  6. ecmaVersion - ECMA Script Version used in the project, by default 2020.
+  6. ecmaVersion - ECMA Script Version (required for parsing into ast), by default latest is used.
+  7. framework - framework used (currently react and svelte are supported), by default react.

 ```